devpromgr/LogReader/README.md

 Requirements:
 - Assists a user in analyzing and constructing a log parser to turn characters into actionable information.
 - Takes in device logs, identifies log type, fields and then proposes a relevant schema and field mapping.
-- Results will be proposed and the expectation is that review and revision will be required to achieve correctness.
+- Results will be proposed and the expectation is that review and correction may be needed.
 - Results would be edited and used to generate a high performance log parser as a follow on project.
 - Minimization of custom engineering, use high level tools like fast.ai and Spark.